vo0doO/SheetsDB/README.md

-Based on _Reading Data from a Spreadsheet into JavaScript Objects_ AND _Writing Data from JavaScript Objects to a Spreadsheet_
+Based on the _Reading Data from a Spreadsheet into JavaScript Objects_ AND _Writing Data from JavaScript Objects to a Spreadsheet_ tutorials.

 https://web.archive.org/web/20130118042137/https://developers.google.com/apps-script/storing_data_spreadsheets#advanced